 The mantra of, 'Supporting learners to... rather than protecting learners from' is one we adopt.
-This may mean adapting resources to enable access, changing where the lesson takes place (for example in a nurture room) additional teaching sessions to ensure that children with additional education needs (or other needs linked to previous experiences, trauma or emotional regulation) fully understand the concepts in the RSHE curriculum.
-Alternatively, it may require additional support within lessons, working in a smaller group or on a 1:1 basis.
-Certain children would also benefit from seeing the information digitally or having their own set of slide notes.
+This may mean adapting resources to enable access, additional teaching sessions to ensure that children with additional education needs fully understand the concepts in the RSHE curriculum or it may require additional support within lessons, working in a small group or individually.
 Learners with SEND might need more: time, overlearning, sensory engagement, real life examples, emphasis on life skills, transition time in and out, question opportunities after the lesson or to recap and connect with previous learning.